Ten Common Mistakes Made When Creating a Home Office

 - Don't use your home phone for your home office.
 Do you really want call-waiting to click in during your conference call, or your kids picking up the phone to tell you the dog has to go out when your talking to a client?

 - Don't let your budget stop you from creating a warm, personal space where you don't mind the fact that you're actually working.
-I like to find discounts online and I use Office Depot coupons to save on supplies so my desk can have a little more style.
+Try to find discounts online so your desk can have a little more style.

 Creating a home office space is one of the easier budget home makeovers.
 Just avoid the 10 most common mistakes made, and you will end up with a functional, pleasant space without spending a fortune.